 APPLICATION FOR DEGREE

 A Degree Application Card should be filed when students have thirty (30) hours or less to complete for graduation.
-The application may be secured from the Registrar’s office.
+The application may be secured from the Office of Academic Services and Registrar.
 On this application students must indicate intended date of graduation.
 Students who fail to graduate as indi- cated should complete another form.

 Students who complete all requirements for a degree at the close of the summer, fall or spring semester will be given a statement, upon request, certifying requirements have been completed.
 Credits may be certified to the State Department of Education in order that the certificates to teach may be issued at any time during the school term.
 Degrees will be awarded pursuant to graduation.